NikhilVijayakumar/Tula/README.md

 ## 🔌 LLM Integration

-Tula integrates with the Amsha toolkit for LLM-powered features.
-If you want to use AI-powered reviews:
+Tula integrates with the Vak library for LLM-powered features.
+The Vak library provides a clean llm_factory implementation that supports both local and cloud LLMs.

-1. Install the Amsha toolkit separately
+1. Install the Vak library (automatically installed as a dependency)
-2. Configure your LLM in `llm_config.yaml`
+2. Configure your LLM in `config/llm_config.yaml`
-3. Set your API keys as environment variables
+3. Set your API keys as environment variables or in the config file

-Without the Amsha toolkit, Tula will fall back to pattern-matching based reviews.
+Without the Vak library, Tula will fall back to pattern-matching based reviews.

 ## 🛠️ Development